CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ### Bug Fixes
   * Fixed inconsistency in the OS Details Grafana dashboard between the small left panel for the filesystem and the other filesystem panels.
-  * Fixed postgres_exporter queries for pgBouncer to select the proper "user" column.
+  * Fixed postgres_exporter queries for PgBouncer to select the proper "user" column.

 ## 4.6